dvelaren/anaconda3-docker/README.md

 Follow all the instructions and write yes to all.

-7. Activate new bash with conda inside Docker container
+7. Activate new bash with conda inside the Docker container

 ```bash
 source ~/.bashrc